As of May 2025, two HIV self-tests are approved for use in Australia, the Atomo HIV Self Test and the Panbio HIV Self-Test.

-It is now easier for Atomo to supply their HIV Self Test through online purchases, over-the-counter sales in pharmacies and to other relevant businesses, organisations and institutions that work with HIV at-risk communities including gay, bisexual, and other men who have sex with men (GBM).
-The advertising permission for HIV self-tests was also updated to permit broader use of prohibited and restricted representations in marketing material associated with HIV self-testing.
+HIV self-test sponsors may supply their devices through their official website, over-the-counter sales in pharmacies, and to other relevant businesses, organisations and institutions that work with communities at increased risk of HIV including gay, bisexual, and other men who have sex with men (GBMSM).
+The advertising permission for HIV self-tests permits use of prohibited and restricted representations in marketing material associated with HIV self-testing.

-Pharmacies and other organisations that supply the Atomo HIV Self Test must have information available to ensure individuals can perform the test correctly and interpret the test result accurately.
+Pharmacies and other organisations that supply the approved TGA HIV self-tests must have information available to ensure individuals can perform the test correctly and interpret the test result accurately.
 Every test comes with information about how to access support services, by phone or in person.

 Conditions specific to HIV self-tests